liampshaw/RM-and-leading-region/README.md

 We used [rmsFinder](https://github.com/liampshaw/rmsFinder) to identify Type II RM systems in the 37 genera the plasmids were from.
 We downloaded up to 100 genomes per genus from RefSeq complete genomes (scripts on BMRC cluster, `projects/R-M-trieste`).
 The resulting database of target prevalences across the 37 genera is available at `data/RM_target_db.csv`

+We computed discrepancies in RMES score between hard shell (aka core) vs. accessory with `scripts/rmes-score-discrepancy.py` with a wrapper script `scripts/run-rmes-score-discrepancy.py` that simply runs this on all RMES results files from the different PTUs.